sparktsang/sparktsang.github.io/_posts/2025-10-17-body-and-system.md

 He was a walking riddle.
 A man who dressed well but needed to figure out a cross-border money transfer with a stranger.
 A man who was "traveling" but never seemed to leave the hostel lobby.
 A man who needed takeaway for a restaurant a stone's throw away.
 What was he sorting out?
 What was in those parcels?
 My mind filled with possibilities, none of them savoury.
 A wall went up between us.

 Over the following days, I would see him.
-Sometimes he was engrossed in a book in that same lobby seat.
+Sometimes he was engrossed in *Iron Flame* in that same lobby seat.
 Once, I saw him in the 7-Eleven, wearing dark sunglasses, an impenetrable mask.
 I never knew if he saw me.
 We exchanged no greetings.
 He was a puzzle I had decided was too complicated, too risky, to solve.

 Then, last night, near midnight, I was working in the dark, cavernous common area.
 Two shadowy figures were sitting a few meters away.
 One of them called out to me, asking if I was from Hong Kong.
 "How did you know?"
 I asked.
 He pointed to the other shadow.
 "He told me."
 It was Tshepo.
 We exchanged another polite, distant greeting.
 A faint possibility of connection flickered in the darkness, then vanished.
 He knew I was there.
 He remembered me.
 And he was still here.